gjeunen/reference_database_creator/README.md

 A taxonomic lineage can be generated for each sequence in the reference database using the '*assign_tax'* module.
 This module requires the three taxonomy files from section 1.5. *taxonomy*, which are specified by the '*--acc2tax*', '*--taxid*', and '*--name*' parameters.
 The output file is a tab-delimited file, whereby each line represents a sequence in the reference database with following information:

-accession    taxonomic ID   rank_1,taxID,name   rank_2,taxID,name   rank_3,taxID,name    rank_4,taxID,name    rank_5,taxID,name   rank_6,taxID,name    rank_7,taxID,name    sequence
+accession    taxID   rank_1,taxID,name   rank_2,taxID,name   rank_3,taxID,name    rank_4,taxID,name    rank_5,taxID,name   rank_6,taxID,name    rank_7,taxID,name    sequence

-Currently, CRABS will include the following seven ranks: domain, phylum, class, order, family, genus, species.
+Currently, CRABS will include the following seven ranks: domain, phylum, class, order, family, genus, and species.

 Example code: